thomassie/thomassie.github.io/DogsOfZurich.md

 What I do like are **ranked tables**.
 Whenever one is interested in top performing branches, most sold products, best reviewed locations and so on, a ranked table provides this information at a glance.
 Hence, this type of tables can come in very handy from time to time.

-However, due to design reasons, sometimes one has to combine two or more tables to behave like a single one.
+However, due to design reasons, sometimes one has to **combine two or more tables to behave like a single one**.
 That's when synchronous scrolling comes into play.
-And that's not easy to solve, in my opinion.
+And that's not easy to solve with Tableau, in my opinion.
+I tried a couple of suggestions I found in diverse Tableau resources.
+However, none of them are really satisfying.
+So, in the end, I went with [Klaus Schulte](https://vizjockey.com/author/vizjockey/)'s [approach](https://vizjockey.com/2018/09/21/custom-scroll-control-for-synchronized-scrolling/) because it's by far the simplest one.
+It doesn't work perfectly, especially when using it together with a top *n* table.
+But, that's in my opinion the most straightforward solution.

 ## Switching containers on/off

-fr
+Switching between two visualisation, e.g., line vs. bar chart, can be done in various ways.
+For instance, one might use a dual axis chart and make the views dependent on a parameter value (c.f., [here](https://www.tableau.com/about/blog/2015/7/lrtt-parameters-alter-your-viz-40767)), or, one uses a container and filter values to select between chart types (c.f., [here](https://www.thedataschool.co.uk/hashu-shenkar/tableau-tip-switch-between-views-dynamically-on-a-dashboard/)).
+But, since Tableau version 2019.2 one can make use of a layout container's **show/hide button**.
+You might have a look at [Ryan Sleeper](https://www.ryansleeper.com)'s [example](https://playfairdata.com/tableau-tip-how-to-do-better-sheet-swapping/) on Playfair Data of how to apply it.

+I was using the show/hide button to switch between a chart showing total dog numbers per type and a chart that shows the same data by dog owner's gender.

+e